hutomosaleh/TUB/README.md

 - Renewable Energy Technology by Prof. Kai Strunz
 - Einführung in die Informatik Klausur by Prof. Klaus Obermeyer
 - Machine Intelligence II: Unsupervised Methods by Prof. Klaus Obermeyer
+- Probabilistic and Bayesian Modelling in ML and AI by Prof. Manfred Opper
 - Nonlinear Control Systems by Thomas Schauer
-- Probabilistic and Bayesian Modelling in ML and AI by Prof. Manfred Opper
+- Systemidentifikation und Regelung in der Medizin by Thomas Schauer